shubhjhawar/pictopia/README.md

 ## Overview
 Pictopia is a web application inspired by Pinterest, providing users with a platform to discover, save, and comment on inspiring images.
 Built using React and JavaScript, Pictopia allows users to create collections, browse through a wide variety of images, and engage with the community through comments.
 The application uses Sanity as the backend for data storage and management.

+The deployed application can be accessed at [https://pictopiaaa.netlify.app/](https://pictopiaaa.netlify.app/).

 ## Features
 - **User Authentication**: Pictopia includes a user authentication system that enables users to create accounts, log in, and securely access their profiles.
 - **Responsive Design**: The application is designed to be responsive, ensuring an optimal viewing experience across different screen sizes and devices.